3 min read

 "If you listen real close, you can hear them whisper their legacy to you.
 Go on, lean in.
 Listen, you hear it?
 Carpe.
 Carpe.
 Carpe Diem.
 Seize the day boys, make your lives extraordinary." - N.H.
 Kleinbaum, "Dead Poets Society"

-Steve Fitz is Senior VP, Worldwide Field Operations at MapR Technologies
+Steve Fitz was a Senior VP, Worldwide Field Operations at MapR Technologies